pablomarin/GPT-Azure-Search-Engine/README.md

 2. In the app, an OpenAI LLM uses a clever prompt to determine which source contains the answer to the question.
 3. Four types of sources are available:
    * 3a.
 Azure SQL Database - contains COVID-related statistics in the US.
    * 3b.
-Azure Bing Search API - provides online web search for current information.
+Azure Bing Search API - provides access to the internet allowing scenerios like: QnA on public websites .
    * 3c.
 Azure Cognitive Search - contains AI-enriched documents from Blob Storage (10k PDFs and 52k articles).
       * 3c.1.
 Uses an LLM (OpenAI) to vectorize the top K document chunks from 3c.
       * 3c.2.
 Uses in-memory cosine similarity to get the top N chunks.